Study Partners Employment

 STEP 3: INTERVIEW MEETING

-As an open tutoring or desk worker position becomes available, selected candidates will be contacted via email by the Study Partners Coordinator.
+As a open tutoring position becomes available, selected candidates will be contacted via email by the Study Partners Coordinator.
 These potential employees are asked to meet in person for 45-60 minutes with one or more members of the supervisory team.
 Attire is student casual unless the potential employee prefers to wear something more formal.
 Please note: Study Partners is not currently accepting applications for desk worker positions.

 STEP 4: MOCK INTERVIEW REQUEST (this step is not always requested)